Service to Suncook

 The Fall 1927 FTSB showed a very similar operating scheme to that of 1926.
 The round trip was now officially one local, rather than the previous two, and it was run on the same frequency as the previous year.
 It arrived well after Suncook Valley Train 2, which had also met Train 812 earlier.
 After its switching duties were completed, the local awaited the 8:30 departure of B&M Train 303 before itself heading north back to Concord.

 Arriving back in Concord around 9:00 AM, the Suncook local continued to run to Garrison to work the quarries.
-After that work was complete, the local would make a second trip to Suncook to pick up any LCL cars at the freight house or dropped by SV Train 4 at 3:20 PM.
+After that work was complete, the local continued to make a second trip to Suncook to pick up any LCL cars at the freight house or dropped by SV Train 4 at 3:20 PM.
 Presumably this train had to make it back to connect with the southbound merchandise train, O-B 2, in order to best serve Suncook and Valley shippers.
 O-B 2 arrived at Concord at 7:00 PM and left at 7:50.
 Complicating this however is the fact that B&M Train 3604 was due to leave Concord at 3:40 PM and was scheduled to arrive in Suncook at 3:56.
 The local surely could not be counted on to pick up merchandise cars and run the distance back to Concord in less than 20 minutes.
 We can therefore conclude that the local waited until after the passenger train had left, which would still give it more than enough time to complete the round trip and get the car spotted in Concord to be sent south in O-B 2.

-While it's not the intention to get too far ahead, it may be instructive to add here how these LCL car movements changed as the Depression wore on, and freight service was broadly cut back.
-By 1932, the FTSB indicates that any Nashua car would have been picked up by 49’s Extra and dropped in Concord, while B-U 1 would have hauled Boston LCL direct to Concord.
+RE-EVALUATE: However, by 1932, the FTSB indicates that any Nashua car would have been picked up by 49’s Extra and dropped in Concord, while B-U 1 would have hauled Boston LCL direct to Concord.
 Due to the freight scheduling efficiencies introduced ca. 1930, B-U 1 made it into Concord at 10:10.
 The schedule for 49’s Extra is not known, but it did arrive before B-U 1.

 B&M Suncook Locals, 9/25/32